Jeffano/TheWatercooler/README.md

-# TheWatercooler - Hack Western 9
+# TheWatercooler - Hack Western

-Developed a full stack application with a team of three individuals that connects employees in remote workforces with one another based on their interests
+The Water Cooler Application is a full-stack web platform designed to connect employees in remote workforces based on their interests.
+Users sign up by answering a series of questions that help match them with colleagues who share similar interests.
+The goal is to foster connections and collaboration among remote workers by leveraging shared interests.

 Constructed the front end of the application using HTML, Bootstrap, and JavaScript that would receive input from the user and be sent to a database hosted on AWS